 The Cotswolds is home to some of the most unspoilt and historic villages in England.
 Famed for their honey-coloured stone, cosy pubs, quaint cottages and traditional tea rooms, it’s no wonder the Cotswolds is one of the most charming places to visit in the UK.
-Made up of picture perfect towns and enchanting villages, the Cotswolds are ideal for passing through or staying a few days, so plan ahead and visit as many of these beautiful Cotswolds villages as you can.
+Made up of picture perfect towns and enchanting villages, the Cotswolds are ideal for day trips, Airbnb stays, hot tub getaways or glamping breaks, so plan ahead and visit as many of these beautiful Cotswolds villages as you can.

 This article may contain affiliate links.
 If you purchase through these links, I may earn a small commission at no additional cost to yourself.
 This helps towards the upkeep of this website for which I am grateful.